TermuHACK/Render123/README.md

 # Gotty-Remake

-Welcome to Gotty-Remake, a project by Foxytouxxx that takes the classic Gotty tool to the next level! 🚀
+Welcome to Gotty4paas, a project by Dvdr00 (TermuHACK) that takes the classic Gotty tool to the next level! 🚀

 ## How it Works

 Gotty-Remake transforms your command-line tools into interactive web applications.
 Here's a quick breakdown of how it works:

-1. **Docker Setup:**
-   - Pulls the Ubuntu 20.04 base image.
-   - Installs necessary dependencies and tools, including curl.
-   - Downloads and extracts the Gotty binary from the specified release using the provided tag version.

-2. **Script Execution:**
-   - Copies the `run_gotty.sh` script into the Docker image.
-   - Grants executable permissions to the script.

-3. **Expose Port:**
-   - Exposes port 8080 to make the web interface accessible.

 4. **Command Execution:**
    - Sets the default command to run the `/run_gotty.sh` script when the container starts.